 Q) I am targeted to graduate in June and to start a job immediately after.
 How will going virtual impact graduation?

 A) Graduating students will be our highest priority.
 We will do everything we can to make sure the classes you need are offered.
-As for commencement, no decision has been made, and it will depend on how the situation with COVID-19 evolves.
+As for commencement, the university has postponed the spring 2020 ceremonies.
+More information may be found on the Cal Poly Commencement website.

-Q) What are the plans moving forward, summer for example?
+Q) What are the plans for summer session?

 Q) Will my tuition and fees be reduced for the spring quarter due to the move to online instruction?

 A) We will be offering a full slate of courses online for the spring, and our faculty are working extra hard to transition all their content online.
 We will be meeting course objectives, students will be prepared for the next course in any sequence of courses, and will continue to progress towards graduation.
 As courses will be offered and all student learning objectives met, no reduction in tuition will be offered for the spring quarter.